adoptium/blog.adoptium.net/content/blog/eclipse-temurin-linux-installers-available/index.md

     yum install temurin-17-jdk
     ```

-## openSUSE/Sles Instructions
+## openSUSE/SLES Instructions

 1. Import the RPM repo making sure to change the openSUSE version if you are not using OpenSUSE 15.2.
-RPM’s are also available for Sles 12 and 15.
+RPM’s are also available for SLES 12 and 15.
 To check the full list of versions supported take a look at https://packages.adoptium.net/ui/repos/tree/General/rpm.
     ```bash
     zypper ar -f https://packages.adoptium.net/artifactory/rpm/opensuse/15.2/$(uname -m) adoptium
     ```